Fish screens – what’s the story?

 - Any screening material openings small enough to exclude fish

-- Meets to be capable to operate as designed.
+- Needs to be capable to operate as designed.

 Most large consents (>10,000L/s) require the consent holder to develop an efficiency test to demonstrate they are working after construction.
 This test needs to be developed in consultation with the Department of Conservation and Fish and Game, before being approved by Environment Canterbury.